ICML 2023 Topological Deep Learning Challenge : Design and Results: Setup of the challenge

 \begin{enumerate} \item A Python script implementing a layer of the model in a single class using \texttt{TopoModelX} computational primitives.
 One layer is equivalent to the message passing depicted in the tensor diagram representation for the model given in the survey~\cite{papillon2023architectures}. \item A Jupyter notebook that builds a neural network out of the single layer, loads and pre-processes the chosen dataset, and performs a train-test loop on the dataset.
 Defining training and testing in a Jupyter notebook offers authors a natural way to communicate results that are reproducible, as anyone with access to the notebook may run it to attain analogous results. \item A Python script which contains the unit tests for all methods stored in the class defining the model layer. \end{enumerate}

 Teams were registered to the challenge upon submission of their pull request and there was no restriction on the number of team members, nor on the amount of submissions per team.

 The principal developers of \texttt{TopoModelX} were not allowed to participate.
+Consistent with the aims of an open environment for sharing participation in this activity is completely voluntary and no support or endorsement of any of the participating parties by any of the other participating parties is provided.
+All submissions are the views of the individual participants only and should be taken, as is with all faults and without any guarantee, promise or endorsement of any kind.

 \paragraph{Evaluation criteria} The evaluation criteria were: \begin{enumerate} \item Does the submission implement the chosen model correctly, specifically in terms of its message passing scheme?
 (The training schemes do not need to match that of the original model). \item How readable and clean is the code?
 How well does the submission respect \texttt{TopoModelX}’s APIs? \item Is the submission well-written?
 Do the docstrings clearly explain the methods?
 Are the unit tests robust? \end{enumerate} Note that these criteria were not designed to reward model performance, nor complexity of training.
 Rather, these criteria aimed to reward clean code and accurate model architectures that will foster reproducible research in topological deep learning.